tdelenikas/smslib/doc/ProjectInformation.md

 The `mvn package` cycle also builds the .NET Framework library.
 If you work on Linux, remember to edit the main `pom.xml` and remove the `xxx-dotnet` dependencies.

-## Prebuilt binaries

-Prebuilt binaries are frequently published on the [SMSLib web site](http://smslib.org).

 ## Maven

-If you are using Maven, SMSLib provices a private maven repository.
-Add the following dependency to your project:
+If you are using Maven, SMSLib provides a private maven repository.

+To access the snapshot builds, add the following dependency to your project:

 ```
 <dependency>